vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 Most devices are for sale by the online shop [AliExpress](https://s.click.aliexpress.com/e/_omcoItX).
 I order 90% of my home automation devices on this site for years already.
 You pay a good price, and they have fast shipping, sometimes you have the order already delivered within one week!
+If the product is also available at Amazon, I also placed a link.

 ---